van-geaux/plex_nfo_exporter/README.md

   - Export all metadata from Plex if needed.
 - Support for path mapping between separate Plex and library servers.
 - Compatible with **movies**, **TV shows**, and **music** libraries.
 - Supports Plex's latest movie and TV agents, as well as [Hama agent](https://github.com/ZeroQI/Hama.bundle).
+- Supports for multiple movie titles in one directory.

 ---